LitterBugCam/Litterbug-docker-raspbian/README.md

 2. Video $raspivid -o videoname.h264
 3. For more commands see https://www.raspberrypi.org/documentation/usage/camera/raspicam/README.md

-## View image/video - Desktop version of Raspian
+### View image/video - Desktop version of Raspian
-This only works if you have installed the D
+This only works if you have installed the Desktop version
 1. To play the image/video $omxplayer -o hdmi /path/to/imagename.jpg

 ### View image/video - Lite version of Raspian